f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 ### Let's draw some vector data

 First of all we need QGIS so [download](http://www.qgis.org/en/site/) and install it.

-With QGIS we can create any geometries like `Points`, `Lines` and `Polygons` as we can do with any other traditional vector desktop software like *Inkscape* or *corel Draw* but the cool thing here is that if those geometries have a location on the earth (for example they are the shape of a country or a neighborhood) with QGIS we can automayically assign the coordinates to all the vertex.
+With QGIS we can create any `Geometry` like

+`Points`, `Lines` and `Polygons`

+as we can do with any other traditional vector desktop software like *Inkscape* or *corel Draw*... but the cool QGIS thing is that if those geometries have a location on the earth (for example they are the shape of a country or a neighborhood) we can automayically assign the coordinates to all the vertexes.

+Since each `Geometry` represents a spatial **feature** we can also set a couple of `Attributes`.

 ### 1 minute quick-and-dirty  tutorial